-0 Credits Connections Block: GSC 305 Hydrology and GIS 301 Intermediate GIS Applications studying hydrology from the GIS community.
-Connections Discipline: Natural Sciences

-Students learn about the occurrence and movement of water in the atmosphere, over land, and in the ground.
+0 Credits Connections Block: GSC 305 Hydrology and GIS 301 Intermediate GIS Applications Students learn about the occurrence and movement of water in the atmosphere, over land, and in the ground.
 This block focuses on the processes of the hydrologic cycle and visualization and analysis using GIS.
-Students will experience common approaches to
+Students will experience common approaches to studying hydrology from the GIS community.